rowan-sl/dmm/README.md

 If all dependancies are built correctly, `cargo build --release` is all that needs to be done, your binary will end up in `target/release/dmm`

+## Getting Started

+First, you should have `dmm` installed and (optionally, but the example playlist uses it) [`yt-dlp`](https://github.com/yt-dlp/yt-dlp)

+This guide (and DMM in general) assumes that you have some experience working with the linux command line, If you see any improvements, open an issue/PR!

+You should also read [the how it works section](#how-it-works), this will help you understand how to create new playlists and sources yourself.

+### Creating a Music Directory

+The first step is to decide where to keep your music.
+You most likely want a directory seperate from the rest of your music (if you have any).
+This guide will assume you are using `~/music`.

+After creating the `music` directory, `cd` into it and run `dmm init`.
+This will create the basic layout of the music directory, as well as a playlist named `example`.
+It will also import the [example `yt-dlp` source](/examples/sources/yt-dlp.ron).

+### Play the Example Playlist

+Before you can play the playlist, you have to fetch the tracks from their sources. in `~/music`, run `dmm download playlist 'example'`. the download command will search for that name (it can be incomplete) and download that playlists tracks. you can also use `dmm download all` to download all playlists at once.

+Now that it is downloaded, you can play it. run `dmm player 'example'` to launch the player.

+In the center you can see a list of the tracks in the current playlist.
+You can use `j` and `k` to scroll down this list, and `enter` to play a track.

+*All of these keybindings and more are listed on the lower left!*

+### Make Your Own!

+Take a look at [How It Works](#how-it-works) to see how to create your own playlists, and even sources!

 ## Misc